eunos-1128/openstructure/modules/mol/alg/doc/lddt.rst

-Local Distance Test scores (lDDT, DRMSD)
+Local Distance Difference Test (LDDT)
 ================================================================================

 .. note::

-  This is a new implementation of lDDT, introduced in OpenStructure 2.4 with focus on supporting quaternary structure and compounds beyond the 20 standard proteinogenic amino acids.
+  This is a new implementation of LDDT, introduced in OpenStructure 2.4 with focus on supporting quaternary structure and compounds beyond the 20 standard proteinogenic amino acids.
-  The :doc:`previous lDDT code <lddt_deprecated>` that comes with `Mariani et al. <https://dx.doi.org/10.1093/bioinformatics/btt473>`_ is considered deprecated.
+  The :doc:`previous LDDT code <lddt_deprecated>` that comes with `Mariani et al. <https://dx.doi.org/10.1093/bioinformatics/btt473>`_ is considered deprecated.

 .. note::

-  :class:`lddt.lDDTScorer` provides the raw Python API to compute lDDT but stereochemistry checks as described in
+  :class:`lddt.lDDTScorer` provides the raw Python API to compute LDDT but stereochemistry checks as described in
   `Mariani et al. <https://dx.doi.org/10.1093/bioinformatics/btt473>`_ must be done seperately.
-You may want to check out the ``compare-structures`` action (:ref:`ost compare structures`) to compute lDDT with pre-processing and support for quaternary structures.
+You may want to check out the ``compare-structures`` action (:ref:`ost compare structures`) to compute LDDT with pre-processing and support for quaternary structures.

 .. autoclass:: ost.mol.alg.lddt.lDDTScorer